vijay8i/this-and-that/01-build-systems/notes/01-cmake-meson-and-ninja.md

 developers, especially those working in organizations with dedicated build/release engineers.
-As a developer without the means to delegate build tasks, I am always interested in build systems that allow me to get the job done with low head banging.
+As a developer without the means to delegate build tasks, I am always interested in build systems that allow me to get the job done with a low count of head banging episodes.

 In this series, my aim is to explore the state of the art in build tools and document my experience.
 Let me start with the last tool I worked with